CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 #### CON.3.M6 Development of a data protection concept [Head of IT, specialist responsible]

-The data protection procedure is determined by a large number of influencing factors: the IT system, the data volume, the frequency of the data change and the availability requirements are some of these factors.
-In the data protection concept, it is important to find a solution that takes these factors into account and at the same time is economically justifiable from a cost point of view.
+The data protection procedure is determined by a large number of influencing factors: the IT system, the data volume, the frequency of data changes and the availability requirements are some of these factors.
+The data protection concept is to find a solution that takes these factors into account and at the same time is economically justifiable from a cost point of view.
 The technical possibilities to carry out data backups are manifold.
 However, the selection is always determined by the factors mentioned.
 For this reason, it is first of all necessary to determine the influencing variables of the IT systems and the IT applications realized with them and document them comprehensibly (see CON.3.M1 * Survey of influencing factors of the data backup) *.
 Subsequently, the appropriate procedure must be developed and documented (see CON.3.M2 * Definition of the procedure for data backup *).
 Finally, the implementation must be arranged by the institution's management.
-Also, the data protection concept must provide for a regular bump test for data backup (see CON.3.M9 * Bump Tests and Recoverability Check *)
+The data protection concept must also provide for regular functional tests for data backup (see CON.3.M9 * Functional tests and check of recoverability *)

 The results should be updatable and extensible in a data protection concept.
 A possible structure of a data protection concept is shown by way of example in the following table of contents: